Apr 16, 2025

 Boom: your real return is 5.12%, not just 5%.
 That’s the magic of compounding.

 That’s how to find APY — but want a shortcut?
-Just search for an APY calculator online and let it do the work for you.
+Just use an APY calculator like MoneyLion’s to gain an understanding of how much you could save over time.

 Here are some main ways of distinguishing the two.